adCenter -

 Click through Rate (CTR) -

-# of clicks / # of impressions.
-Click through rate is a common internet marketing measurement tool for ad effectiveness.
-This rate tells you how many times people are actually clicking on your ad out of the number of times your ad is shown.
-Low click through rates can be caused by a number of factors, including copy, placement, and relevance.
+digital advertisement effectiveness.
+This rate tells you how many times people are clicking on your ad compared to the number of times your ad is shown.
+Low click-through rates can be caused by a number of factors, including copy, placement, and relevance, and may indicate that your ad needs to be modified for maximum effectiveness.

 Cost per Acquisition (CPA) -

-An online advertising cost structure where you pay per an agreed upon actionable event, such as a lead, registration, or sale.
+online advertising cost structure where you pay an agreed-upon fee per actionable event, such as a lead, registration, or sale.
+To simplify, an advertisement under the standard

 Cost per Click (CPC) -